Best Conditions To Aerate Lawn

 • Weed control: Aeration can also help control weeds by breaking up their root systems and allowing them to dry out.
 However, it is still important to maintain a regular weed control program to prevent new weeds from taking hold in your lawn.
 Consider using an organic or chemical weed killer, depending on your preferences and the severity of the weed problem.

-See also Do you have to aerate your lawn every year
+See also How to aerate your own lawn

 In conclusion, proper aftercare and maintenance are crucial for the success of aeration.
 By watering, mowing, fertilizing, overseeding, and controlling weeds, you can ensure that your lawn recovers well and stays healthy.
 Aeration, followed by these steps, can greatly improve the overall health and appearance of your lawn, allowing you to enjoy a lush and green outdoor space.